-In this Singapore Savings Bonds Investment Guide, you will find consolidated information on every month’s Singapore Savings Bonds.
+In this Singapore Savings Bonds Investment Guide, you will find consolidated information on the latest Singapore Savings Bonds issue.
 This will help you make an informed decision whether to invest/divest your SSBs.
-Do bookmark this page so that you can refer to every month.
+Bookmark this page so that you can refer to every month.

 Key Details at a Glance

-The latest issue is Singapore Savings Bonds Jun 2018.
+The latest Singapore Savings Bonds issue is Singapore Savings Bonds Aug 2018.
 Key information are summarised and presented below.
-For complete information, head to MAS Public Notice circular on SBB Jun 2018.
+For complete information, head to MAS Public Notice circular on SSB Aug 2018.

 Application Timeline You Must Know